Russia cuts off gas to Ukraine as Kiev orders border secured

 All that sent Russian financial markets lower on Monday and helped oil and gas prices climb in Europe that were already firm on fears of supply disruption due to violence in Iraq.

-"Thanks to the unconstructive position of the Ukrainian government, today a prepayment system was introduced," Alexei Miller, the chief executive of Russian state exporter Gazprom, told Prime Minister Dmitry Medvedev during a meeting at a government residence at Gorki, outside Moscow.
+"Thanks to the unconstructive position of the Ukrainian government, today a prepayment system was introduced," Alexei Miller, the chief executive of Russian state exporter Gazprom (GAZP.MM), told Prime Minister Dmitry Medvedev during a meeting at a government residence at Gorki, outside Moscow.

 He said Ukraine had "adopted a position that can only be called blackmail", adding: "They wanted an ultra-low price."